-205 Introduction to Abnormal Psychology 3 credit hours
+205 Introduction to Abnormal Psychology

 Offered fall and spring semesters.
 Three hours lecture and discussion a week.

 This course provides an introduction to and an understanding of behavior disorders and insight into the personality of the disturbed person.
 Historical perspective of changing attitudes and treatment of psychopathy and techniques of diagnosis, classification, and therapy are studied.